 For water-loving canines, nothing beats fetching a bright yellow tennis ball from the surf and romping full speed ahead on a sandy beach.
 But while there’s plenty of sand to share with your leashed pup along California’s 840 miles of coastline, you should know before you go where dogs are and aren’t allowed to run off-leash.
 Here are a few of our favorite off-leash beaches.
 Read more.

-DogTrekker APPlause!
+DogTrekker applause!

 Have dog, will travel.
 And you know a great place that you and your four-legged friend will love?
 Santa Cruz!
 From dog-friendly beaches and redwood hikes to restaurants and resorts, Santa Cruz County has a ton to offer for people and their pets.
 Find out more about the best places to visit in Santa Cruz County with your pooch!
 Read more.